How Do I Get Started?

-A common question received from new Jet Professional users is...
+A common question received from new Jet Reports users is...

 Think of this article as a sort of "Table of Contents" pointing you to some of the the other articles that most apply to the new user who maybe needs to know something about (1) installing, (2) configuring, and/or (3) creating that first report.

 The Jet Table Builder does just that... it helps you create Excel tables.
-Once you have table, you can then use Excel's Pivot Table features to slice and dice the data in that table to create a dazzling quantity of reports.
+Once you have a table, you can then use Excel's Pivot Table features to slice and dice the data in that table to create a dazzling variety of reports.

 There is a lot of information about the Table Builder in our KB.
 Probably the best place to start is with some videos that walk you through an introduction to the Table Builder and using its simple interface to create some very powerful communication tools.

 Sometimes, all the data you want is in a single table in your database.
 You can easily create very useful reports from a single table using the Report Wizard.

 The Jet Browser lets you use a simple drag-and-drop interface to create your reports.
 Unlike the Table Builder [which creates tables for use with Excel's Pivot capabilities], the Browser uses multiple Jet functions to create reports that are more flexible and are used without Pivot tables.

 Many people learn best by looking at examples.
 Jet Reports provides a number of pre-built reports that are designed using sample data that is readily available from Dynamics NAV, Dynamics GP, or here at Jet Reports.